djinn-ci/djinn/architecture.md

 `errors` provides utility functions for error reporting.
 The function `errors.Err` is heavily used for providing additional stacktracing to errors that are raised.

-### fs

-`fs` provides the `Store` interface for storing and retrieving data in a filesystem.
-This also provides a mechanism of limiting the amounts of data that can be stored.

 ### integration